 The division of the day by hours is first mentioned in Dan.
 3:6, 15; 4:19; 5:5.
 This system of time-keeping was borrowed from the Chaldeans.
 Sunrise to sunset was divided into 12 hours, and the hours were of variable length depending on the length of sunlight (John 11:9).

-The word “day” can sometimes signify an indefinite time (Gen. 2:4; Isa.
-22:5; Hebrews 3:8, etc.).
-In Job 3:1 it indicates a birthday, and in Isa.
-2:12, Acts 17:31, and 2 Tim.
+The word “day” can sometimes signify an indefinite time (Genesis 2:4; Isaiah 22:5; Hebrews 3:8, etc.).
+In Job 3:1 it indicates a birthday, and in Isaiah 2:12, Acts 17:31, and 2 Tim.
 1:18, the great day of final judgment.

 Although the Hebrew word for day (yom) can have several different meanings.
 The meaning in the Bible is always clear when read in context.
 The first reference to “day” in the Bible is in the context of a full rotation of the Earth, a full cycle of light and dark,

 When the word “day” (yom) is used with a number, such as day one, day two, etc., it always refers to a literal, 24 hour type day.
 This is true 100% of the time.
 This holds true all 359 times that “day” is used with an ordinal modifier (number) outside of Genesis chapter 1.